ARM Asset Backed Securities S.A. (“ARM” or “The Company”)

 Until further notice we continue to exercise the mandate which has been entrusted to us by the Luxembourg Court with the aim of protecting the interest of the bondholders and other creditors of ARM.

-Ernst & Young, Société Anonyme, represented by Jean-Michel Pacaud, Supervisory Commissioner to ARM
+EY, Société Anonyme, represented by Jean-Michel Pacaud, Supervisory Commissioner to ARM